Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration.md

 ## Rules tokens <a id="rules-tokens"></a>

-Tokens are special strings used in rule actions as values, which are expanded by the SDK when the action is carried out.
-The format of a token is `{%%token%%}`, where token is any data element defined in Adobe Launch for a mobile property which identifies the source of the data from which the token is expanded.
-For example, `{%%My Data element for ECID%%}` can be used in the Signal Post back action, where `My Data element for ECID` is a Data element created using the Mobile Core extension, and Data element type Experience Cloud ID.
+Tokens are special strings that are used in rule actions as values and are expanded by the SDK when the action is carried out.
+The format of a token is `{%%token%%}`, where token is any data element that is defined in Adobe Experience Platform Launch for a mobile property that identifies the source of the data from which the token is expanded.
+For example, `{%%My Data element for ECID%%}` can be used in the Signal Postback action, where `My Data element for ECID` is a data element that was created using the Mobile Core extension, and Data element type is Experience Cloud ID.

-The token can also be one of the reserved key names as described in the [Matching and Retrieving Values by keys](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details#matching-and-retrieving-values-by-keys).
+The token can also be one of the reserved key names.
+For more information, see [Matching and Retrieving Values by keys](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details#matching-and-retrieving-values-by-keys).

 Some tokens are modifier functions that specify the transformation that is applied to the value that was replaced by the token.
 An example is `urlenc`, which specifies that the value will be URL-encoded before it is replaced in the rule.

 ### Using tokens in Postbacks and PII rule actions <a id="using-tokens-in-postbacks-and-pii-rule-actions"></a>

-`Send Postback` and `Send PII` actions allow you to specify a `URL` field and an optional `Post Body` field.
-You can specify which tokens should be expanded by the Experience Platform SDKs when the post back or PII network call is triggered.
+The `Send Postback` and `Send PII` actions allow you to specify a `URL` field and an optional `Post Body` field.
+You can specify which tokens should be expanded by the Experience Platform SDKs when the postback or PII network call is triggered.
 For more information on tokens, see [Rule Tokens](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration#rules-tokens).

 **Example**

 Here is an example of how to use the data that is passed to the MobileCore (Android) / ACPCore (iOS) `collectPii` API to form a token:

-**1. In the mobile application, call collectPII to fire Event with context data**
+1. In the mobile application, call collectPII to fire Event with context data.

 {% tabs %}
 {% tab title="Android" %}